henrychess/pygame-chinese-checkers/README.md

 # pygame-chinese-checkers

 WARNING: This is not a complete project.
-It contains a lot of bugs.
+Some functionalities have not been implemented yet.
+You may encounter bugs.

 You can run `main.py` if you have `pygame-ce` and `PySide6` installed.
 If not, install them first with: